Louisiana Nursing License Requirements

 3. Earn National Certification as a Nurse Practitioner.

-Prospective nurse practitioners must first earn certification that is recognized at the national level from a certifying association approved by the Louisiana State Board of Nursing.1 The certification must be in a designated area of care.
-Recognized associations and areas of care that are eligible to meet the Louisiana State Board of Nursing’s requirements are listed in the Louisiana Administrative Code.1 A list is also available through the Louisiana State Board of Nursing.14
+Prospective nurse practitioners must earn certification that is recognized at the national level from a certifying association approved by the Louisiana State Board of Nursing.1 The certification must be in a designated area of care.
+Recognized associations and areas of care that meet the Louisiana State Board of Nursing’s requirements are listed in the Louisiana Administrative Code.1 A list is also available through the Louisiana State Board of Nursing.14

 4. Complete the Application for Nurse Practitioners.